-Misjudging distance and approach speed of oncoming traffic is one of the most common causes of auto accidents.
-Other accidents occurring at intersections can be the result of drivers running red lights, failing to yield to others or operating a vehicle while under the influence of drugs or alcohol.
+Misjudging distance and the approaching speed of oncoming traffic are two of the most common causes of auto accidents.
+Other accidents occurring at intersections can be the result of drivers running red lights, failing to yield to others, or operating a vehicle while under the influence of drugs or alcohol.
 The injuries suffered in these accidents can be extreme, due to the following factors.

 - Many accidents at intersections are T-bone collisions, which place the driver or passenger at greater risk due to an impact from the side.
-Modern vehicles are designed to distribute the force from a front or rear impact away from the driver or passenger, but a collision from the side can cause severe trauma.
+Modern vehicles are designed to distribute the force from a front or rear impact away from the driver or passenger, but a collision from the side can cause severe trauma or death.

 - Speed is often a factor in these accidents.
-Drivers may misjudge the speed of oncoming traffic, or the offending driver may be speeding up in order to make it through the intersection during a yellow light.
+Drivers may misjudge the speed of oncoming traffic, or the offending driver may be speeding in order to make it through the intersection when the light is yellow.
 High speeds are linked to more severe injuries.

-There are many causes for rear-end collisions, such as tailgating, not braking quickly enough or loss of vehicle control due to inclement weather.
-Regardless of the cause, our Chicago auto injury lawyers recommend seeking a comprehensive medical evaluation following any rear-end collision due to the possibility you’ve suffered an injury to the brain, neck or spine.
-What makes rear-end collisions unique is that the force of impact often throws the victims’ bodies forward and then back.
+There are many causes for rear-end collisions, such as tailgating, not braking quickly enough or the loss of vehicle control due to inclement weather.
+Regardless of the cause, our Chicago auto injury lawyers recommend seeking a comprehensive medical evaluation following any rear-end collision due to the possibility that you have suffered an injury to the brain, neck or spine.
+What makes rear-end collisions unique is that the force of impact often throws the victims’ bodies forward and then backward.

 - Memory loss during the accident or at a later date during physical recovery.